 The SEN provision is monitored very closely by the Senior Leadership Team to ensure that all interventions are effective and matched to the child's needs.
-This is reviewed each short term (6 times a year) and feedback is provided to parents.
+Our SEN team delivers planned one-to-one or small group support in order to help pupils develop their skills and improve their experiences and integration within class as well as offering them enrichment opportunities.
+These interventions are reviewed each short term (6 times a year) and feedback is provided to parents.
 This ensures parents know what additional support their child is receiving and how effective it has been.
-We never underestimate the power of close home/school communication and support in securing the best outcomes for our children.
-In addition, we offer termly Parent Forums, which provide an opportunity for parents to discuss concerns, ask for support and meet other parents in similar situations.
+The School ensures that staff are offered regular training and updates in relation to SEN through twilight training sessions with the SENCo and external agencies.

 Our Emotional Literacy Support Assistant (ELSA), Mrs Deacon also provides support across the school.